Your mini guide to health insurance in the Bahamas

 The Bahamian dollar is the official currency of the country and is pegged to the US dollar at a rate of 1:1, however US dollars are also accepted throughout the islands.
 Hospitals and doctors will normally request cash payment up front before treating a patient unless you hold recognized health insurance.
 The cost of procedures in the Bahamas can be 30-40% less than in the US, with surgery on a broken ankle charging around B$D 1,300.

 If you are pregnant, the cost of maternity care and delivery in the Bahamas can also be costly.
 A normal delivery can start with a deposit cost of B$D 1,450, a caesarean section B$D 5,100 and the deposit for the theatre, anesthetic and maternity package can be B$D 5,100.
 Bear in mind that these charges are deposits and also exclude things such as daily stay charges, lab tests and scans, doctor's fees, or use of NICU.
+Maternity insurance should therefore be a key consideration if you plan on seeking maternity treatment and/or delivering your baby in the Bahamas.

 Cost of health insurance in the Bahamas